syncfusion-content/wpf-docs/wpf/TimeSpanEdit/Getting-Started.md

 This section describes how to design a `TimeSpanEdit` control in a WPF application and overview of its basic functionalities.

-* Adding TimeSpanEdit control
-* Structure of the TimeSpanEdit control
-* Appearance
-* Properties and Events

 ## Assembly deployment

-The below assembly should be added as references to use the TimeSpanEdit Control in application:
+The below assembly should be added as references to use the TimeSpanEdit Control in any application:

 <table>
 <tr>